-As the owner of Florida’s Cuvee 30A restaurant located at 30Avenue, Partner and Product Development at Kinder’s Organic and All Natural BBQ Sauces, and the inventor of Grill Plus Instant Marinade, Chef Tim Creehan’s biography reads like the American dream.
+As the owner of Florida’s Cuvee 30A restaurant located at 30Avenue, Chef Tim Creehan’s career reads like the American dream.
 Born in Hartford, Connecticut, but spending most of his childhood and young adult life in Baton Rouge, Louisiana, he discovered his calling at a very young age.
 He was gifted with an extraordinary talent in the culinary arts and the vision of an entrepreneur, and he delighted in sharing it with the world.
 Now a respected local businessman with bona fides, he is a Certified Executive Chef, author, teacher, inventor, a dynamic entertainer and a steward of his community.

 Creehan’s career began at Steak & Ale in Baton Rouge when he was only 14 years old.
 Two years later, he was the Executive Chef at Joey’s.
 Studying under Executive Chef Philippe Parola and then working side-by-side with John Folse, he progressed to Executive Chef at Lafitte’s Landing in Donaldsonville, Louisiana at only 19.
 This pattern continued into the present, where he was awarded as Florida Restaurant and Lodging Association’s Restaurateur of the Year.